Blue Jays vs. Twins Highlights

 The brothers were killed when they were struck by an alleged drunk driver while biking.

-It would be a big surprise if the Bulldogs miss the expanded playoff, but they'll definitely be tested by one of the country's toughest schedules.

-With Labor Day weekend fast approaching we know most of you are about to have your biggest drafts of the year.
-That is why it's 'Cram Week' on the pod, as we 'cram' in all the information you needed heading into the biggest draft weekend of the year.
-Matt Harmon makes his return and is joined by Fantasy Life's Dwain McFarland to essentially recap the entire preseason from a fantasy perspective.
-The two identify the seven biggest fantasy takeaways from the preseason you need to know and answer your fantasy mailbag questions.

-Boston Red Sox catcher Danny Jansen will become the first MLB player to play for both teams in the same game when a postponed game from June 26 is resumed on Monday.
+Boston Red Sox catcher Danny Jansen became the first MLB player to play for two teams in the same game when he batted in Monday's matchup vs. the Toronto Blue Jays.

-Bowden Francis was three outs away from what would have been just the second no-hitter in Blue Jays history on Saturday afternoon.

-On today's episode, Dan Wetzel, Ross Dellenger and SI's Pat Forde react to Florida State's unexpected loss to Georgia Tech in Week 0.
-They discuss how FSU's offense underwhelmed, and deliberate if there's a shot at making the College Football Playoff.
+Key plays is the ultimate companion to follow along with your fantasy football team’s highs and lows, all season long.

+Two big-name QBs headline this piece, but Charles McDonald has his eyes on a couple other critical figures for AFC and Super Bowl contenders.